GonzaEDS/earnings_analysis/README.md

 # Earnings Data Analysis

-This repository contains a script to analyze earnings data from Outlier, combining them into a single DataFrame and generating various visualizations and summary statistics.
+This repository contains a script to analyze earnings data from Outlier, combining data from multiple pay cycles into a single DataFrame and generating various visualizations and summary statistics

 ## Requirements